 The list shows each of the ask-at-runtime conditions for the linked report.
 The first column shows the field used in the ask-at-runtime condition, the second column allows you to specify the type of value to pass to the report, and the third column specifies the value to pass.
 The choices for the Type of Value column are:

-Only fields selected for the report appear in the list of fields in the Value to Pass column, so be sure to include the desired field in the report.
-If that field is in the Available fields list, it won't actually appear in the report but will be retrieved from the database.
+Only fields in the row, column, or data area appear in the list of fields in the Value to Pass column.
+Fields in the Available fields list don't actually appear in the report so you cannot pass them to the linked report.

 The Tooltip page shows any comments about the field, which is often used to provide a description of the field's contents, and allows you to enter a tooltip for the field.
 The tooltip appears when you hover the mouse pointer over a value for that field in the Preview window, in a PDF file, and in a HTML file.
 To use an expression for the tooltip, surround it with curly braces.
 For example, if you have a report showing Customer Name and City, and the report also has Country but with Display this field in the report turned off, using an expression of: